What does Brexit mean for the citizens who are particularly affected?

 The main scenario is an orderly withdrawal with minor changes for particularly affected citizens

 The negotiations between the EU and the UK on a withdrawal agreement and a political declaration on the framework of the future relationship have ended.
 Following an extraordinary meeting of the European Council on 25 November 2018, it was clear that these texts had been accepted by both the EU side and the UK.
-Approval processes now follow in the UK parliament and in the European Parliament.
+Approval processes are now under way in the UK parliament and in the European Parliament.
 Part Two of the Withdrawal Agreement concerns citizens’ rights.

 The agreement on the particularly affected citizens means that their situation changes very little.
 The agreement covers all of the issues that concern citizens in their everyday lives, i.e. residence rights and social security benefits, such as social insurance, health and medical care, pensions, unemployment insurance, student grants and various forms of family benefits.
 Recognition of certificates of education and other professional qualifications are also covered.

 Under the agreement, citizens will retain the rights they enjoy today.
 Swedish and other EU citizens can continue to live, work, study and retire in the UK.
 Even those who have recently moved to the UK are covered, as well as those who move there before the end of 2020, when the transition period is due to end.
 Equivalent provisions apply to UK citizens in Sweden.

 The agreement means that the text of the Withdrawal Agreement is to be adopted as directly applicable law in the UK and may be cited directly by EU citizens in UK courts.

 An independent authority in the UK will be given the role of monitoring that the implementation and application of the citizens’ rights provisions in the Withdrawal Agreement are conducted properly.
 EU citizens in the UK will have the right to turn to this authority with complaints and the authority will have the right to bring a legal action before a UK court or tribunal with a view to seeking an adequate remedy.